 The very first book she ever wrote was a wordless book for her young son, newly diagnosed with diabetes, on how to care for himself.
 Urged by friends to take her stories and drawings around when they saw that book, she did so, and that began her long career as a children’s author and illustrator, said Ms Polacco.
 The first book she actually published, though, was one of two she shared with the Sandy Hook kindergartners, third and fourth graders, Meteor!
 Both books emphasized values of caring, respect, and responsibility, attitudes that Sandy Hook Principal Dawn Hochsprung reminded the group before the program were an integral part of the Sandy Hook School and Newtown communities.

-In addition to the fifteen photos already available in the 2011-2012 Scrapbook, the Newtown Bee published three more photographs of the visit along with their article, all of which are timestamped September 15th, 2011:
+In addition to the fifteen photos already available in the 2011-2012 Scrapbook, The Newtown Bee published three more photographs of Patricia Polacco’s visit alongside their article.
+All of these photos are timestamped September 15th, 2011, further confirming the documented date of her time at Sandy Hook:

 Source: http://photos.newtownbee.com/Journalism/Photos-from-the-issue-48/i-FVNXTHz/A